 Tip: Cool any excess water after cooking the vegetables and keep for use as stock or to water your plants as it holds plenty of nutrients.

-This will prevent heat loss and save you energy costs.
-Once the contents start boiling turn the heat down to low.
+Using lids on saucepans will prevent heat loss and save you energy costs.
+Once the liquid in the pan starts boiling turn the heat down to low.
 With the lid on it will simmer away nicely.

 Having pots and pans cover the cooking element maximizes energy efficiency.

-Keep cooktops in good working order also maximizes energy efficiency.
+Keep cooktops in good working order to maximize energy efficiency.

 The fewer pots and pans also mean less cleaning up!!